alphamg2003/alphamg2003/README.md

 [Before you advance]: My old account greenmg2003 has been flagged and I can't do anything at this moment.
-Moved to alphamg2003 account for project continual!
+Temporarily moved to alphamg2003 account for project continual!

 This intro is taken from my old intro, so you can recognize me easily!